The UK benefits from one of the world’s most developed markets for vehicle adaptations and Wheelchair Accessible Vehicles (WAVs).

-It is critical to first assess how much interior space you require from your Wheelchair Accessible Vehicle to travel comfortably, with good visibility out of the windows and without feeling cramped.
+It is critical to first assess how much interior space you require from your Wheelchair Accessible Vehicle.
+This will enable you travel comfortably, with good visibility out of the windows and without feeling cramped.

 • The seated height of the wheelchair user;